tuxsoft/WeatherStation/README.md

  **ML8511 -- WARNING !!!
 READ THIS !!!
 (See note A)**

- The ESP8266 ADC range is from zero to one volt, the output from the ML8511 will be to 3.3V so a resitor divider is needed to get it into range as follows ..
+ The ESP8266 ADC range is from zero to one volt, the output from the ML8511 will be to 3.3V so a resistor divider is needed to get it into range as follows ..

   ESP-A0 ----+---[220K]-----< ML8511